Creates a block within which an OperationContext object is in scope.

 |Finalize||Allows an object to try to free resources and perform other cleanup operations before the Object is reclaimed by garbage collection.
 (Inherited from Object.)|

 |GetHashCode||Serves as a hash function for a particular type.
 (Inherited from Object.)|

 |GetType||Gets the Type of the current instance.
 (Inherited from Object.)|

 |MemberwiseClone||Creates a shallow copy of the current Object.
 (Inherited from Object.)|

 |ToString||Returns a string that represents the current object.
 (Inherited from Object.)|

 Use the class to create a scope for a specific OperationContext object or a scope for a new OperationContext object using a specified IContextChannel object.
-An can be used in a Windows Communication Foundation (WCF) service or WCF client application.
+An can be used in a Windows Communication Foundation (WCF) service as well as in a Silverlight 5 client application.

 Access and modify incoming and outgoing message headers and other properties.